-Either you pay for the traffic through platforms such as Google Adwords and Facebook Advertising, or you invest the time in learning how to drive traffic organically and implement the techniques over a long period of time (or pay someone else to do it).
+You either pay for the traffic through platforms such as Google Adwords and Facebook Advertising, or you invest the time in learning how to drive traffic organically and implement the techniques over a long period of time.

-Learning how to do it yourself may not have a cost in pounds and pence, but at the very least, it has a cost in time.
+Learning how to do it yourself may not have a cost you in pounds and pence, but at the very least, it has cost you in time.

-The text, font, layout, spacing, the way it’s written and the way it flows.
-It was just so simple and easy to read.
+The text, font, layout, spacing, the way it’s written, and the way it flows all combined to make the book so simple and easy to read.

-Moving onto the actual content of the book, it did not let me down.
+Moving onto the actual content of the book, that did not let me down.

-I learnt a staggering amount from this book.
-I learnt lots of things that I was doing wrong, as well as all the things that I was doing right.
+I learned a staggering amount from this book, including many things that I was doing wrong, as well as all the things that I was getting right.

-Norris explains how to create content that is useful and shareable as well as detailing how long posts need to be, how often to post, which SEO factors you should concentrate on, plus so much more.
+Norris explains how to create content that is useful and shareable, as well as detailing how long posts need to be, how often you should post, which SEO factors you should concentrate on, plus so much more.

-Although this book is perfect for small one-man-band blogs, the author also explains how to go about creating a content team for those that are looking at scaling or outsourcing their content creation.
+Although this book is perfect for small one-man-band blogs, the author also explains how to go about creating a content team for those who are looking at scaling or outsourcing their content creation.

 If you blog to create an income or brand, then I would put this book at the top of your reading list.